 The Vanguard S&P 500 ETF (VOO) invests in the S&P 500, one of the best-known stock market indexes in the world.
 The S&P 500 tracks the performance of 500 large companies listed on the U.S. stock exchanges, and nowadays, if you ask someone how the market performed on a given day, they’ll tell you how the S&P 500 performed.

 While the S&P 500 is made up of large companies, it’s not necessarily the 500 largest companies in the U.S. Instead, the S&P 500 has several criteria for inclusion.
-Stocks must:
+Among them, stocks must:

 • Have their primary listing on a U.S. exchange, be subject to U.S. securities laws, and derive at least 50% of its revenues in the U.S.